 Option 2 is designed for investors that are willing to take more risk (income from Option 2 is not guaranteed) and put more of their time into managing their LLC in exchange for the potential of higher returns through revenue sharing and potentially more tax advantages.
-While their is some owner use benefit in Option 2, it is 8 flights per year (vs. 8 flights per month in Option 1) and you do not get to choose where your aircraft is based so it may not be in your home area.
+While there is some owner use benefit in Option 2, it is 8 flights per year (vs. 8 flights per month in Option 1) and you do not get to choose where your aircraft is based so it may not be in your home area.

 Under Option 2, if you are actively involved in your LLC and spend the time required by the IRS to indicate "material participation" (typicall 100 hours per year), then you can deduct 100% of the cost of the aircraft (as a depreciation loss) against your ordinary income, even potentially 100% in year 1.
 Ordinary income is defined as income generated from activites in which you actively participate - your job, stock and real estate investments, business income in business in which you materially participate, etc.